Guidelines for Faculty Visas

 |Premium processing fee||$2,500|

-The above fees will be paid by the Office of the Dean of Arts and Sciences for art and sciences faculty.
+The above fees will be paid by the Office of the Dean of Arts and Sciences for Arts and Sciences faculty.
 The hiring department should initiate the payment request noting that the check be sent to the International Students and Scholars Office when ready, and forward the paperwork to DAS to complete the chartstring information.

 H-1B Application Fees

 For H-1B extensions, the H-1B application fee will be paid by the Office of the Dean of Arts and Sciences for Arts and Sciences faculty.
 The ISSO will determine if the premium processing fee is required due to current conditions at USCIS processing centers.
 Unfortunately, this fee cannot always be avoided based on an individual's travel plans or processing times of US Citizenship and Immigraton Services.
 We recommend that faculty members and departments start the visa renewal process at least seven months before the current visa expires.
 If the premium processing fee becomes needed because the process was not started at least seven months in advance, the fee will be paid by the department.
 (This is for extensions only, and does not apply to first-time faculty hires.)

 J-1 Visa Fees

 Non-tenure track faculty may work at Brandeis under a J-1 visa.
 The costs associated with the J-1 visa are borne by the faculty member and not the institution.
 Departments may consider paying or reimbursing the Student and Exchange Visitor Information System fee ($220) from their own department funds.
 The SEVIS fee is required of J-1 applicants prior to their application for the J-1 entry visa stamp at the U.S. consulate or embassy abroad.

 The SEVIS fee is only required when the scholar is coming to Brandeis in J-1 status for the first time.
 Costs associated with obtaining the J-1 entry visa stamp at the U.S. Consulate (which is in addition to the SEVIS fee) are also the responsibility of the faculty member, though each department can decide if it wishes to reimburse the faculty member for any costs associated with obtaining the visa (or visa renewal) to come to Brandeis.